MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - Extra safety measure to preserve and backup resources
 - `DeletionPolicy=Delete`:
     - Default for all resources, excluding RDS db cluster resources, where the default is snapshot
-    - To delete an S3 bucket, we have to delete everything first from the bucket
+    - To delete an S3 bucket, we have to first delete everything from the bucket
 - `DeletionPolicy=Retain`:
-    - To be specify on resource to preserve/backup in case of CloudFormation deletes
+    - To be specified on a resource to preserve/backup in case of CloudFormation delete actions
     - Works for any resource and nested stacks
 - `DeletionPolicy=Snapshot`:
     - Works on EBS volumes, ElastiCache cluster, ElastiCache ReplicationGroup, RDS database instance, RDS database cluster, Redshift cluster